Aigeec/mandrill-webhook-authenticator/docs/api.md

 <a name="Authenticator..isValidMandrillSignature"></a>
 ### Authenticator~isValidMandrillSignature(fullUrl, body, key, signature) ⇒ <code>boolean</code>
-Generate the signature from the full url and sorted post data to compart to the one provided
+Generate the signature from the full url and sorted post data to compart to the one provided.
+When mandrill is testing the existence of a url it can send a post request with no events and key set to 'test-webhook'.

 **Kind**: inner method of <code>[Authenticator](#Authenticator)</code>
 **Returns**: <code>boolean</code> - True is signature is valid otherwise false